As a private company, you’ll likely be faced with the choice of whether or not to pay dividends.

+Companies do not always pay dividends to their shareholders.
 A company doesn’t necessarily have to pay dividends to its shareholders.
-Whether they pay a dividend or reinvest into the company is up to be decided by its directors.
+Whether they pay a dividend or reinvest into the company is up to the directors to decide.

 But if it does, they must have sufficient net profits to do so.
 The company's directors must be satisfied that sufficient profits are available and that any additional requirements under the company’s constitution can also be met.

 How franking rates affect dividend payments

 The franking rate for dividends can have a big effect on a shareholder’s tax obligations.
 To understand this effect, let’s first define franked and unfranked dividends.

 Your business’s income is, as you know, taxable in Australia.
 But dividends can also be taxable income for shareholders who receive them.
 The franking system exists as a way to avoid double taxation on these dividends.

 Franking credits are essentially a rebate that your shareholders receive for the tax your company has already paid on its profits.